-International students seeking admissions to College of Marin must provide the following:
+International students seeking admission to College of Marin must provide the follow-ing:

 - 1. If native language is not English, provide evidence of English proficiency. - a.
-Applicants living outside the San Francisco Bay Area must provide an acceptable score on the TOEFL (Test of English as a Foreign Language) of 500 on the written test, 173 on the computer test, or 61 on the Internet-based test. - b.
+Applicants living outside the San Francisco Bay Area must provide an acceptable score on the TOEFL (Test of English as a Foreign Language) of 500 on the written test, 173 on the computer test, or 61 on the Internetbased test. - b.
 Students living within the San Francisco Bay Area may take College of Marin's TOEFL Test in lieu of the official TOEFL.
 Please call (415) 485-9469 for dates and times of testing.
 (Institutional TOEFLs from other schools will not be accepted.)

-- Verify means of adequate financial support by completing the "Official Certification of Personal or Family Funds" form. - 3.
+- 2. Verify means of adequate financial support by completing the "Official Certification of Personal or Family Funds" form. - 3.
 Submit \$50 Application Processing Fee (non-refundable).
 The amount must be in U.S. dollars (no cash please).
-Make check or money order payable to "College of Marin." - Provide an "Enrollment Status Form" completed by the last school attended in the United States. - 5.
-Provide evidence of high school graduation and transcripts from all colleges/universities attended in the United States. - 6.
+Make check or money order payable to "College of Marin." - 4.
+Provide an "Enrollment Status Form" completed by the last school attended in the United States. - Provide evidence of high school graduation and transcripts from all colleges/ universities attended in the United States. - 6.
 Completed International Student Admissions Application.

-International students are subject to \$198 per unit international student tuition fee, an enrollment fee of \$26 per unit, a \$50 international student admissions application fee, a health fee of \$15 for fall and spring semesters or \$12 for the summer session, and a \$3 student representation fee.
+International students are subject to \$201 per unit international student tuition fee, an enrollment fee of \$36 per unit, a \$50 international student admissions application fee, a health fee of \$17 for fall and spring semesters or \$12 for the summer session, a \$1 student representation fee, and an \$8 student activitites fee (optional).
 All fees must be paid in full at the time of registration.
 International student admissions applications and all other required documents will be accepted February through the end of July.
 All documents submitted after the end of July will not be accepted.